 This Bay Area institution draws together finance, technology, entrepreneurship, and business in their MBA program.
 MBA students lead finance, investment, and venture capital clubs and take part in huge competitions.

-In 2020, 17% of the class went into finance or accounting roles and the median base salary was $148k.
+In 2021, 12.3% of the Berkeley Haas MBA class went into financial services and the median base salary was $150k.

 6. Stanford Graduate School of Business

 Another member of the exclusive M7, Stanford Graduate School of Business has a long history of producing impressive alumni, and inspiring important start ups like Snapchat, Instagram, and StubHub.
-Almost a third (32%) of graduates went into finance roles, earning a median base salary of $175k.
+Stanford MBA grads also earn big salaries.
+One third of 2021 graduates went into finance roles, earning a median base salary of $175k.

 5. MIT Sloan School of Management